Ultra the Multi-Alien

-Ultra the Multi-Alien is a science fiction superhero featured in comics published by DC Comics.
+Ultra the Multi-Alien (Ace Arn) is a science fiction superhero featured in comics published by DC Comics.
 He first appeared in Mystery in Space #103 (1965), pushing out Adam Strange and Space Ranger from that title.
 He was created by writer Dave Wood and artist Lee Elias.

 Fictional character biography

 Pre-Crisis

-Ultra was originally Earth spaceman Ace Arn, living in an unspecified future era when spaceflight is commonplace.
+Ultra was originally human astronaut Ace Arn, living in an unspecified future era when spaceflight is commonplace.
 After crash landing on a planet in a far off solar system, he is attacked by four aliens, each a member of a different species from their respective planets Ulla, Laroo, Trago, and Raagan.
 The four aliens simultaneously shoot him with rayguns designed to transform him into an obedient member of their respective species.
-Because all four rays hit him at the same time, he is instead transformed into a combination of the four aliens, but free of their control.
-The upper right section of his body grew green fur and gained super strength; the upper left section turned blue and gained magnetic powers; his right leg grew feathers and small wings, giving him the ability to fly; and his left leg is transformed into a bolt of lightning.
+Because all four rays hit him at the same time, he is instead transformed into a combination of the four aliens, possessing superhuman strength, flight, and the ability to manipulate electricity and magnetism.

 He combined the first letter of the worlds the four aliens were from, along with the first letter of his name to come up with: U-L-T-R-A, his new name.
-He soon finds a device to convert back to human form, giving him a secret identity.
+He soon finds a device that enables him to return to his human form, giving him a secret identity.
 His series lasted until issue #110 (1966), when Mystery in Space was cancelled.
 He would not reappear for several years.